ludi1337/InfinityAIO_V6.7/README.md

 ```
 ![bundler](https://files.catbox.moe/r3iqk8.png)
 # Rant
-Can't believe people are paying 18 SOL !!!$4500!!! for this trash and people are actually buying it...
+Can't believe people are paying 18 SOL !!!$4500!!! for this lmfao

+Infinity AIO / Infinity Scripts / Infinity Bundler is one of the most prominent bundlers.
+People pay crazy amounts just to use this solana bundler and yet the script is so easily cracked and the owner uses a license which allows public redistribution lmfao.
+Infinity is the best public bundler but way too expensive.